 The efforts have been rewarded.
 I am now loving these wonderful, short-seasoned beans.
 I will be quite sad when their season is over (but I have discovered that frozen broad beans are available, and they are particularly good).

 Browse all of our Broad Bean dishes, and our Tomato Salads.
-Or browse all of our Salad recipes.
-Or take some time to explore all of our Mid Spring dishes.
+All of our Salad recipes are here.
+Or take some time to explore our Mid Spring dishes.

 Continue reading “Pan Fried Broad Bean Salad with Tomato and Thyme”